carmbell/DatabricksHoL/Modules/module02.md

   ![Assign Contributor Role](../Images/Module02/assignrole.png)

-## 3. Download AzCopy
-1. Go to the [AzCopy Doc page](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azcopy-v10?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json) and download the appropriate version for your computer.
-    > Note: If you already have AzCopy downloaded, make sure it is version 10.

 ## 4. Create a client secret
 1. Sign in to the [Azure portal](https://portal.azure.com), navigate to your Azure Active Directory account.